 Caponata with Flatbread

-Eggplant lovers will love this easy version of a Sicilian staple, flavored with parsley, capers, and red peppers.
+Eggplant lovers will find this easy version of a Sicilian staple irresistible.
 Roasting eggplant, rather than sauteing it in a lot of oil, renders it terrifically tender and imparts a smoky taste.

 - Servings: 12